 SC.8.L.18.4 Cite evidence that living systems follow the Laws of Conservation of Mass and Energy.
+Cognitive Complexity/Depth of Knowledge Rating: High

 Unit Vocabulary:

 Adaptation: a feature or trait of an organism that provides an improved ability to survive and reproduce in its environment.